-When sourcing suppliers for your supply chain, an important part of any procurement strategy is to identify suppliers have the industry expertise needed to provide the product to you on time, on budget, and to a high quality.
+When sourcing suppliers for your supply chain, an important part of any procurement strategy is to identify suppliers have the industry expertise needed to provide the product to you on time, on

 As such, every procurement department needs effective supply chain management to reduce risks.
 So, how do you effectively manage these risks to ensure your products meet expectations, whilst still building lasting relationships with your suppliers?